High Dimensional Low Rank plus Sparse Matrix Decomposition: Proposed decomposition algorithm with efficient sampling

 \subsubsection{Informative column sampling}

 The first important idea underlying the proposed sampling approach is to start sampling along the dimension that has the better distribution.
-For instance, in the example considered in Section \ref{sec:non_uniform}, the columns of $\bG$ admit a clustering structure.
-However, the CS of $\bG$ is a random $r$-dimensional subspace, which means that the rows of $\bG$ are distributed uniformly at random in the RS of $\bG$.
-Thus, in this case we start with row sampling.
-The main intuition is that while almost 60 randomly sampled rows of $\bG$ span the RS, a considerable portion of the columns (almost 4000) should be sampled to capture the CS as shown in Fig. \ref{fig:mumv}.
-As another example, consider an extreme scenario where only two columns of $\bG \in \mathbb{R}^{1000 \times 1000}$ are non-zero.
+For instance, consider an extreme scenario where only two columns of $\bG \in \mathbb{R}^{1000 \times 1000}$ are non-zero.
 In this case, with random sampling we need to sample almost all the columns to ensure that the sampled columns span the CS of $\bG$.
 But, if the non-zero columns are non-sparse, a small subset of randomly chosen rows of $\bG$ will span its row space.
+As another example, suppose that the distribution of the columns of $\bL$ follows Assumption 1, i.e., the distribution of the columns admits a clustering structure.
+The following lemmas compare the sufficient numbers of randomly sampled columns and rows to capture the CS and RS, respectively.

+\begin{lemma} Suppose $\bL$ follows Assumption 1.
+If $m_1$ columns of $\bL$ are sampled uniformly at random with replacement, the rank of $\bL$ is equal to $r$, and